SRombauts/UEPlasticPlugin/README.md

 - Merge conflict from cherry-pick or from range-merge cannot be solved by the plugin: use the Plastic SCM GUI
 - Merge Conflict: "Accept Target" crash the UE4.11 Editor (same with Git Plugin)
 - #18 Error messages with accents are not correctly handled/displayed (for instance connection error in French)
-- the Editor does not show missing files: no way to selectively revert/restore them
-- the Editor does not show folder status and is not able to manage them
 * the Editor does not handle visual diff for renamed/moved assets
 * History does not show which revision is the current/checkout one
 * Editing an asset that is "Changed" but not checked-out pop up a "Files need check-out!"
 (UnrealEdSrv.cpp) that does nothing when clicked!
+- the Editor does not show folder status and is not able to manage them
 - Branch and Merge are not in the current Editor workflow

 #### Reserved for internal use by Epic Games with Perforce only